North Korea says will boost nuclear deterrent after U.N. rebuke

 North and South Korea are still technically at war because their 1950-53 conflict ended in a truce, not a treaty.

-(Additional reporting by Jumin Park, David Chance and Jack Kim in SEOUL, and Ben Blanchard in BEIJING; Editing by Raju Gopalakrishnan)
+(Additional reporting by Jumin Park and David Chance in Seoul; Editing by Mohammad Zargham and Philip Barbara)